Lightwave Logic Inc. (LWLG) produces promising results

-The share price of Lightwave Logic Inc. (NASDAQ:LWLG) fell to $4.25 per share on Monday from $4.66.
-While Lightwave Logic Inc. has underperformed by -8.80%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, LWLG fell by -52.25%, with highs and lows ranging from $13.59 to $3.91, whereas the simple moving average fell by -42.67% in the last 200 days.
+In Monday’s session, Lightwave Logic Inc. (NASDAQ:LWLG) marked $4.75 per share, up from $4.57 in the previous session.
+While Lightwave Logic Inc. has overperformed by 3.94%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, LWLG fell by -47.92%, with highs and lows ranging from $13.59 to $3.91, whereas the simple moving average fell by -35.39% in the last 200 days.

 Sponsored